rowlandcoping/cheese-and-beer/TESTING.md

 Although I have been assured that for assessment purposes the current method will be adequate, given more time to complete this project I would definitely want to remove the hidden form field in the template which provides the client_secret to STRIPE and replace it with a proper fetch() request.
 Indeed in a live production environment this would be a must.
 Although I would like to attempt it if I can I don't belive I will have time at this stage, which is why I have documented it here.

-Form submission without server-side validation
+CHECKOUT FORM VALIDATION / STRIPE PAYMENTS SUBMIT PRIOR TO SERVER SITE VALIDATION

 The way I chose to submit the checkout form initially proved problematic.
 In order to have multile checkout buttons on the page, rather than include a button (even a fake one) within the form, I chose to include elements outside of the form that were entirely dependent on JavaScript to function.
 I soon discovered that if a user without a saved address submitted their card details, the payment would process without any of their delivery or personal details being saved - because the button was not within the form the validation wasn't taking any effect.

 I decided to resolve this by adding a hidden button withing the form which was triggered by the javascript buttons outside the form.
 This worked, however if the default effects of the button were disabled this also disabled form validation - it meant either the form was submitted without the payment, or again it wasn't validated.
 I solved the first part of this by adding a further event listener on the form itself to prevent it from submitting, yet still enable the button was to trigger field validation.
 However even thoguh the html was now showing the correct messages to the user, the form was still submitting regardless of whether or not it was filled out if the card payment details were valid.

 In the end I wrote a javascript loop to ensure the required fields are filled out, returning true if they were and triggering the STRIPE payment.
 I'm still not 100% clear on why this was happening, but I suspect it is linked to the choice of JavaScript event that I used.
 However with the code now working in a jury-rigged type of way, my thoughts turned to what this should look like in a production environment.

-I subsequently needed to eliminate HTML validation altogether as on testing (actually when I was writing the CSS) I noticed that the javascript was throwing errors in the console due to empty required fields existing on form submit button click, so I have validated the form using Javascript instead.
+I subsequently needed to eliminate HTML validation altogether as on testing (actually when I was writing the CSS) - I noticed that the javascript was throwing errors in the console due to empty required fields existing on the form submit button click, so I have validated the form using Javascript instead.
 I also moved the loop immediately prior to form submission and stripe payment validation to make it clearer.

 In fact this bug raised another issue with the code in general - that the STRIPE payment is submitted prior to the order being processed on the server side.
-This means that for unregistered users form validation on the client side is practically impossible, which is quite a big security risk.
-Although this problem stems from the course material, there is a relatively simple solution which is very similar to what I have already implemented for users with saved addresses.
+This means that for unregistered users form validation on the server side is practically impossible, which is quite a big security risk.
+Although this problem stems from the example code in the course material, there is a relatively simple solution which is very similar to what I have already implemented for users with saved addresses.
 In these cases the saved or selected address and e-mail (which has already been validated client side) pre-populates the form that is passed to the order model for processing.
 The solution for either logged-in users without a saved address or for unregistered users is to add an additonal screen which either saves or validates the contact details in the database or caches them in a session cookie.
 They can then be used to pre-populate the order form in the checkout view.
 This way I could ensure all data is properly validated on the server side prior to submitting the stripe payment confirmation.
-Whilst this change would be essential for a live production environment (indeed it is clear that this is the process for the majority of online retailers for unregistered members) it is unlikely I will be able to implement it prior to submission of the MVP due to time constraints.
+The other solution would be to to validate all the form data via a fetch() request in the JavaScript code.
+Whilst this change would be essential for a live production environment it is unlikely I will be able to implement it prior to submission of the MVP due to time constraints.

 CALCULATING ORDER TOTALS IN THE MODEL

 I decided to calculate order totals in the view rather than in the model on checkout, to ensure consistency between the amounts being submitted by the view to the order model and those submitted by to STRIPE via the STRIPE payment intent.
 It means a common source for the number, ie the cached basket of goods which is passed to the payment intent when the checkout page is loaded.
 Although there are no guarantees of issues if the amount was calculated in the view, I wanted to avoid any inconsistencies.
+On reflection this approach probably isn't best practice with Django, but with time prior to submission very tight and the existing code posing no overt risk and functioning well I see no reason to devote time to it for the MVP.

 ALLAUTH USERNAME ISSUE

 Whilst allauth does great things, it also insists on users providing a username.
 Whilst this used to be good pratice in reality few sites these days require this, and most signin activity requires a username.
 I was able to set up Django so that allauth used the e-mail address to login, but when I tested the signup process without a required username it started throwing errors.
 I tried various combinations of settings before I realised I would have no choice but to customise the user model.
 The solution I found, alongside various settings, was to set up a reciever in my user account model which, presave, would set the username to the same value as the e-mail address.
 That way the field would easily be populated with a unique value.
-I feel sure a neater solution must exist (although this is about the neatest solution I've seen so far) but nothing that makes for such a seamless user experience.
+I feel sure a neater solution must exist (although this is about the neatest solution I've seen so far).

 UNUPLOADED FILES PERSIST ON PAGE REFRESH

-When uploading an image with Django, I have been able to use javascrip to preview files in the form and a cancel button to remove any such files and prevent the image uploading.
+When uploading an image with Django, I have been using JavaScript to preview files in the form and a cancel button to remove any such files and prevent the image uploading.
 However, if the page is refreshed the file previously selected seems to persist in the cache (this was also a problem with Boutique Ado).
-It could lead to a user unwittingly updating a file.
-I have searched a lot for answers of doing this in the view - in the end I simply set Javascript to clear the field on page reload.
+It could lead to a user unwittingly deleting an existing image or uploading one they do not want.
+I have searched a lot for answers of how to resolve this in the view - in the end I simply used Javascript to clear the field on page reload.

 CONSOLE WARNINGS: